chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 All jobs have the following options:

 * `recurrence` (string) - A recurrence rule that determines how often, at what interval, and when to initially start a scheduled job.
 Any valid recurrence rule [as defined in section 4.3.10 of RFC 2445](https://www.ietf.org/rfc/rfc2445.txt) is valid in this field.
-* `disabled` (bool) - Whether or not this job should be enabled
+* `disabled` (bool) - True or false if this job is an enabled job.

 Infra node lifecycle jobs have the following options:

-* `threshold` (string) - Setting that allows the user to use `1w` style notation to denote how long before the infra job is triggered.
+* `threshold` (string) - Setting that allows the user to use `1w` style notation to denote how long before the Infra job triggers.

 Purge jobs have the following options:

-* `purge_polices` (map) - Configures how old the corresponding data must be in the configured storage backend before it is purged.
+* `purge_polices` (map) - Configures how old the corresponding data must be in the configured storage backend before purging occurs.
-  * `elasticsearch` (array) - An array of ElasticSearch purge policies
+  * `elasticsearch` (array) - An array of Elasticsearch purge policies
-    * `disabled` (bool) - Whether or not this job should be enabled
+    * `disabled` (bool) - True or false if this job is an enabled job.
-    * `policy_name` (string) - The name of the purge policy you wish to update
+    * `policy_name` (string) - The name of the purge policy you wish to update.
-    * `older_than_days` (int) - The name of the purge policy you wish to update
+    * `older_than_days` (int) - The threshold for what qualifies for deletion.

 ##### Infra Job Settings

-The `infra` data type has four data lifecycle jobs: three are for node lifecycle and one is for purge job with two ElasticSearch purge policies.
+The `infra` data type has four data lifecycle jobs: three are for node lifecycle and one is for purge job with two Elasticsearch purge policies.

 ```json
 { "job_settings": [